A positive role for AI? Takeaways from the 2024 World Economic Forum

 "There's a chance to find some ethical solutions to the AI dilemmas we're facing," said Oleg Lavrovsky, Vice-President, Opendata.ch, adding that he hoped that people here would be inspired to open up to each other and find some good bridges across science and industry and governance.

-For Kathy Bloomgarden, the CEO, Ruder Finn the sentiment is much more optimistic than she would have thought before coming to Davos: "People are really looking at AI and new technology and innovation as a way to solve many of our problems," she says.
+For Kathy Bloomgarden, the CEO, Ruder Finn the sentiment is much more optimistic than she would have thought before coming to Davos.

+"People are really looking at AI and new technology and innovation as a way to solve many of our problems," she said.

 "Whether it's climate tech problems, whether it's being an engine for growth, for economic prosperity, for bringing people together.
 I really think it's more optimistic based on the technological innovation we might hope to see".